One Bowl Banana Bread – easy bread made with over-ripe bananas. It’s moist and filled with chocolate chips!

 To keep it moist, I recommend storing your banana bread in an air-tight container on the counter.

 Once baked, cool the bread completely.
-Then wrap in plastic wrap then place in a freezer-safe ziploc bag.
+Then wrap in plastic wrap then place in a freezer-safe ziplock bag.
 Store in the freezer for up to 3 months.
-To thaw, let it sit in the room temperature for 30 minutes or so.
+To thaw, let it sit at room temperature for 30 minutes or so.

 I almost always add chocolate chips.
 Semi-sweet is my go-to but milk chocolate is delicious too!
 You can use chopped nuts (like walnuts) or even dried cranberries or raisins.
 Add a teaspoon of cinnamon if you are skipping the chocolate.